penguinland/visual_diff/README.md

 ## Examples

-The mouse cursor has been artificially colored purple in order to better distinguish it from the background.
 The context at the bottom highlights the token(s) represented by the pixel the mouse is pointing to.

 Boilerplate code that repeats itself a lot clearly looks like it repeats: